 Women can harass other women.
 Offenders can be managers, supervisors, convention or hotel staff, and guests, attendees, panelists, or exhibitors.

 Jokes, insults and innuendoes (based on race, sex, age, disability, etc.), degrading sexual remarks, referring to someone as a stud, hunk or babe; whistling; cat calls; comments on a person’s body or sex life, or pressures for sexual favors.

 Gestures, staring, touching, hugging, patting, blocking a person’s movement, standing too close, brushing against a person’s body, or display of sexually suggestive or degrading pictures, racist or other derogatory cartoons or drawings.

-Any convention staff, attendee, guest, or exhibitor who believes they are being harassed, or any of the previous, who becomes aware of harassment, should promptly notify convention Staff or Security.
-If the person believes that a staff member is the harasser, the convention Security should be notified.
-If an anyone is uncomfortable discussing harassment with convention or hotel Staff or Security, the employee should contact Ken Wallen of the Anime CTX personnel department.
-Information on your right to file a state or federal harassment complaint is also available from Ken Wallen.
+Any convention staff, attendee, guest, or exhibitor who believes they are being harassed, or any of the previous, who becomes aware of harassment, should promptly notify convention Staff or Safety.
+If the person believes that a staff member is the harasser, the convention Safety should be notified.
+If an anyone is uncomfortable discussing harassment with convention or hotel Staff or Safety, the employee should contact a member of the Anime North Texas Executive Staff.

 Upon notification of a harassment complaint, a confidential and impartial investigation will be promptly commenced and will include direct interviews with involved parties and, where necessary, with anyone who may be witnesses or have knowledge of matters relating to the complaint.
 The parties of the complaint will be notified of the findings and their options.